wabarc/wayback/README.md

 $ wayback --ip https://www.fsf.org
 ```

-For the IPFS, also can use a specific pinner service:
+For using IPFS, also can specify a pinning service:

 ```sh
 $ export WAYBACK_SLOT=pinata